 Data Augmentation

 By injecting noise into training data, data augmentation techniques could force models to learning more general features and consequently improve generalization capability.
-Additionally, data augmentation could also prevent overfitting by enlarging the training data in a specific way.
+Additionally, data augmentation could also prevent overfitting by enlarging the training data in a specific way (not foundamental).
 It is a very useful and helpful techinique, especially when training data is not sufficient.

 There are lots of data augmentation tricks.
-However, you don’t need to apply all of them.
+However, you shouldn’t apply all of them.
 The basic idea is that you should pick up those augmentation tricks which are helpful to your application.
 E.g. while working on CIFAR-10 dataset, there is no upside-down images in test dataset.
-So, random vertical flip is completely not necessary.
+So, random vertical flip is completely not necessary, even harmful.
 The model is not expected to see any upside-down images.
 If you are working on improving robustness, you might need to apply some natural corruptions on to training images.

 cifar10_mean = (0.4914, 0.4822, 0.4465)